 In what ways did the Past Present Projects exhibition Victoriana Reimagined activate certain features of the mansion to tell its history?

-Each of the three artists chose one item in the collection as the inspiration for their 21st century artwork, and each of those collection items was highlighted and got individual attention.
+Each of the three artists chose one item in the collection as the inspiration for their 21st century artwork, thus highlighting each of those collection items.
 For example, Talia Greene chose as her inspiration the gasolier, the gas lighting chandelier in the dining room.
-That chandelier was manufactured in Philadelphia in 1860 or so by the Cornelius Company, but the motifs on it are after Aesop’s Fable “The Fox and the Grapes.”
-Talia took a modern theme on that, and she created this cascading paper art display that looked like gold metal, where the foxes are climbing over each other to get to the grape, like we do—we’re always kind of fighting to get to the top in modern society.
-Because [her installation] was there, that particular collection item was highlighted and people learned more about it.
+The Cornelius Company manufactured the circa 1860s chandelier in Philadelphia with motifs depicting Aesop’s Fable “The Fox and the Grapes.”
+Talia achieved a modern theme by creating cascading paper art display that looked like gold metal, where the foxes are climbing over each other to get to the grapes, as we do— always fighting to get to the top in modern society.
+Her installation highlighted the Cornelius chandelier thus drawing attention to this important collection item.

 Jacinta Clark chose our c.1860 Stieff square grand piano, manufactured in Baltimore, as her inspiration.
 She did a lot of studying and she created sheet music out of porcelain that represented songs that they would have played on that piano in 1860 in the Maxwell household.
 To cap off the year, we had a special musical event where we had a pianist, a flutist, and a soloist who sang 19th century music.
 As the pianist introduced each song, he was able to tell the audience about the composer and the importance of the song.
 It was quite wonderful and it really brought a new dimension to the museum.